rbtcollins/bitnami-docker/gke/wordpress/README.md

 wordpress-php-yg96d      1/1       Running   0          1m
 ```

 You'll see a single MariaDB master pod, three MariaDB slave pods, three Wordpress pods and three Apache pods.
-In [Scaling the Wordpress blog](#scaling-the-wordpress-blog) we'll see how we can scale the MariaDB slave, Wordpress and Apache pods.
+In [Scaling the Wordpress blog](#scaling-the-wordpress-blog) we'll see how we can scale the MariaDB slave, Wordpress and Apache pods to meet the growing demands of your blog.

 As with the other pods, we want a service to group the Apache pods.
 However, this time it's different: this service is user-facing, so we want it to be externally visible.
 That is, we want a client to be able to request the service from outside the cluster.
 To accomplish this, we can set the `type: LoadBalancer` field in the service configuration.

-The service specification for the Apache is in `apache-service.yml`.
+The service specification for the Apache is in `apache-service.yml` which specifies the label `name=wordpress-apache` as the pod `selector`.

 ```bash
 $ kubectl create -f apache-service.yml